O-Ajayi/Automated-Deployment-Terraform-Jenkins-AWS/README.md

 # Automated-Deployment-Terraform-Jenkins-AWS
-This project repo details integrating Jenkins pipeline for executing Terraform configuration scripts to deploy cloud resources on AWS cloud
+This project repo details hot to integrate Jenkins pipeline with SCM for executing Terraform configuration scripts to deploy cloud resources on AWS cloud.

+# Prerequisite
+- An AWS Account
+- Jenkins Server Instance Role

 # Deploying AWS Resources Using Terraform And Jenkins Pipeline
 - VPC